jakobkilian/unfolding-space/README.md

 Initiated in 2018 as an interaction design project as part of my undergraduate thesis, I developed several prorotypes over the years, aiming to learn from the mistakes of other projects and use design methods to develop a more user-friendly device; the latest prototype was tested in 2021 in a study with blind and sighted (but blindfolded) subjects (see section Publication).

+Note that this is an ongoing research project and the device is not yet applicaple to the real world.
+For mor information also see the publication.

 ![uf-glove-main](doc/images/uf-glove-main.jpg)

 ### More Information on the Project

 - [Project Website](https://unfoldingspace.org) with more information, images and press texts

 - [Hackaday.io Project Page ](https://hackaday.io/project/163784-unfolding-space)with project logs, files and instructions

 - [Publications on Researchgate](https://www.researchgate.net/project/Unfolding-Space) – previous scientific papers (German only, sorry)

 - [Videos from the Study](https://vimeo.com/channels/1758883) – exemplary video clips from the study

 ### Publication